atselousov/transformer_chatbot/README.md

 The easiest way to prepare environment is to run script `prepare_environment.sh`.
 After that docker container with retrieval server must be run in demon mode and image with `transformer_chatbot` must be built.
+Run scripts from the root folder of this repository.

 Retrieval server can be run with script `run_retrieval_servet.sh`.
 Server do not need the internet connection for its work, for connection with `transformer_chatbot` port `9200` is used (containers must be in the same docker network).

 After preparations metrics can be evaluated with corresponding `docker_*.sh` scripts or `*.py` scripts can be used in interactive container run.

-Run scripts from the root folder of this repository.

-Usage of docker container for `transformer_chatbot` is not necessary, but retrieval server must olways be run for correct work of `transformer_chatbot`.
+Usage of docker container for `transformer_chatbot` is not necessary, but retrieval server must always be run for correct work of `transformer_chatbot`.

 List of used python modules is in `requirements.txt`.
 Also `pytorch=0.4.1` is used.